top of page

 The main stage area and a quick crowd shot; The Humble Mechanic signing some posters near his VR5 swapped Polo GTI:

-We grabbed some pizza from one of the local restaurants that had set up a portable brick oven.
-Kind of floated around from spot to spot for the rest of the show, taking time to check out some of the other thrift shops and speciality stores that were open on the main strip.
+Kind of floated around from spot to spot for the rest of the show, taking time to check out some of the other thrift shops and specialty stores that were open on the main strip.

 One last shot of where we had been posted up, taken towards the end of the show as cars started to clear out.
 Made some friends with a few RS6's on the drive back to NY.
-Already looking forward to coming back to Pottstown and seeing whatever's going to be planned for L'oe Show 2026...
+Already looking forward to coming back to Pottstown for L'oe Show 2026!

 Comments